VagueParade/mustard-themes/README.md

 # mustard-themes

 CURRENT UPDATE: 01-05-24
-- Themes updated as off this date.
+- Themes updated as off this date, downloaded from Discord.
 - A couple of fixes TO BE MADE to some themes with the old hard pixel font.

 Hello all!
 I'm creating this repository to